17th August 2002

 [dial tone as the Voice hangs up]

-It is worth noting that Mr Baines has never held any kind of officer rank, let alone ‘Commander’.
+It is worth noting that Mr Baines has never held any kind of officer rank, let alone that of ‘Commander’.

-Mr Baines’ father contacts the phone company and asks them to check the line and trace the source of these nuisance calls.
+Mr Baines’ father contacted the phone company and asked them to check the line and trace the source of these nuisance calls.

-The household also begins to receive a different type of phone call, chiefly from the proprietors of local businesses such as takeaway restaurants and taxi firms.
+The household also began to receive a different type of phone call, chiefly from the proprietors of local businesses such as takeaway restaurants and taxi firms.